esx-community/esx_joblogs/README.md

   - Log bill send
   - Log Take of add item in stock

-# Ready but not compatible at this time.

 - esx_vehicleshop "Ready but not add in the github"
-  - Log bill send and pay (When compatible with esx_billing)
+  - Log bill send and pay
+  - Log car rent
-  - Log car buy
+  - Log car self buy
+  - Log car self sold
   - Log car sold to a player
-  - Log car sold to a society (In test)
+  - Log car sold to a society

 # Requirements
 - ESX

 # ToDo
-- Move text from esx ressource to locales in esx_joblogs
-- add event and code need in esx_vehicleshop github
 - add log on admin and modo command.
 - add event and code need in es_admin2 github